-A lot of guys who read this blog are thinking about trying a mesh body for the very first time.
-This post is for you.
-I thought I’d start with some basic guidance for those who are wondering where to begin.
+If you are thinking about trying a mesh body for the very first time, this post is for you.
+Let’s start with some basic guidance for those who are wondering where to begin.

 First let me say something about… CHANGE.
 It is not an easy thing.
 Quite a few guys are initially reluctant to give up the look they have had for years.
 I know I was.
 Even if you know that your look is dated, it feels like “you.”
 I liked my old appearance.
 I thought I was sexy and attractive.
 Mesh was a scary unknown.
 Let me tell you from experience: when you upgrade to mesh, you are not going to look the same.
 You will look better… but you will look different.
 My advice: just embrace the change.
 Give it a go.
 It does not have to be permanent.
 You can always go back.
 Your old system body will always be there as long as you don’t delete your old skin and shape.
 But although you can go back, after a couple of weeks, I predict you will not want to.
 I look back at my old appearance now, and I think, “OMG, what was I thinking?
 Why did I ever think this was attractive?”
 The look I used to think was so sexy now looks awkward and primitive to me.
 My new look is the one that feels like “me,” now.